 New OrleansGeneral Weather Airports Attractions Kids Attractions Events Restaurants Shopping Nightlife

-New Orleans has a subtropical climate with very hot and humid summers and mild winters.
+New Orleans has a humid subtropical climate with very hot and humid summers and mild, short-lived winters.
 Summers in New Orleans are relatively long with high temperatures hovering around 90°F (30°C) from May to September.
 In winter, from December To February, temperatures average between 44°F (7°C) and a comfortable 62°F (17°C).
-New Orleans experiences high annual rainfall, most of it falling in late summer, often as a spin-off from tropical storms.
+New Orleans experiences high annual rainfall, most of it falling in mid-late summer, often as a spin-off from tropical storms.
 Heavy rain during the June to September Gulf Coast hurricane season has occasionally caused flooding in the city.
 Snow and ice are rarities in New Orleans, but there have been incidences of a 'white Christmas', with light snow.

 Convert to Imperial

 When in New Orleans, the vintage electric rail vehicles or 'streetcars' are the way to go.
 With various lines crossing the city, most destinations are accessible by this means of transport, which costs only $1.25 per ticket.
 The Jazzy Pass allows unlimited rides on buses and streetcars, for $3 for one day, or $9 for three days.
-The Canal Street Ferry takes passengers across to the suburb of Algiers and is costs $2, offering fine views of the city skyline.
+The Canal Street Ferry takes passengers across to the suburb of Algiers and costs $2, offering fine views of the city skyline.
 Walking, cycling, taxis and rental cars are some of the other options, with many tourist areas, like the French Quarter, being most enjoyable on foot.

 Louis Armstrong New Orleans International Airport (MSY)